apache/cassandra-java-driver/changelog/README.md

 such as the built-in support for reactive programming.
 Going forward, all new features will be implemented in this single driver.

+- [documentation] JAVA-2542: JAVA-2542: Improve the javadocs of methods in CqlSession
 - [documentation] JAVA-2609: Add docs for proxy authentication to unified driver
 - [improvement] JAVA-2554: Improve efficiency of InsightsClient by improving supportsInsights check
 - [improvement] JAVA-2601: Inject Google Tag Manager scripts in generated API documentation